Subject to Change Without Notice

-The tuition assistance benefits program provides USC tuition payments for eligible faculty and staff, their spouses or registered domestic partners, and their children.
+The tuition assistance benefits program provides USC tuition payments for eligible faculty and staff, their spouses or registered domestic partners and children.
 The amount of tuition payment varies based on who is taking the class, the type of class and the maximum number of units eligible for assistance.
-Tuition assistance is limited to tuition and does not apply to any fees or books.
+Tuition assistance is limited to tuition and does not apply to any fees.

 Tuition assistance eligibility does not guarantee the student admission to the university.
 The prospective student must apply for university admission through the USC Admission Office.

-Usually only those USC classes that can be applied toward a degree at USC are eligible for tuition assistance benefits.
-There are also some Limited Status situations that might allow tuition assistance.
+Only those USC classes for which a student may register and receive a registration confirmation are eligible for tuition assistance benefits.
 Special education programs, seminars and other classes not listed in the USC Catalogue are not eligible for tuition remission.

-An employee must be employed by the university in a tuition-benefits-eligible position on or before the first day and on or after the last day of classes in the semester (including the summer session) for which application is made.
+An employee must be employed by the university in a tuition-benefits-eligible position on or before the first day and on or after the last day of classes in the semester for which application is made.
+Please note that the “first day of classes” refers to the first day classes are in session for the semester, not the first day the specific class in which the student is enrolled meets.
+Conversely, the “end of the semester” refers to the last day classes are in session for the semester, not the last day the specific class in which the student is enrolled meets.
 A student who receives tuition assistance is responsible for payment of a prorated amount of tuition assistance if certain changes in employment status of the employee or sponsoring employee occur during the semester.
-See the Tuition Assistance Benefits Policy available online at www.usc.edu/benefits (in the Educational Benefits section) for complete information about eligibility and requirements.
-Applications for tuition assistance are also online in the Forms section of the Benefits Web site.
+See the Tuition Assistance Benefits Policy available online at www.usc.edu/benefits for complete information about eligibility and requirements.
 General information about the tax liability for certain types of tuition assistance is included in the policy.
-For additional information on tuition assistance, contact the Benefits Office on the University Park campus or Personnel Services on the Health Sciences campus.
+For additional information and the application forms for tuition assistance, contact the Benefits Office on the University Park campus or Personnel Services on the Health Sciences campus.